XHalamaX/EOS/docs/akkudoktoreos/optimization.md

 ## Start Solution
 `start_solution: null`

-Currently no effect on optimization.
+Currently has no effect on optimization.

 # Output Payload
-The result of the optimization has the following format:
+The optimization result is formatted as follows:
 ```
 {
   "ac_charge": [0.625, 0, 0.625, 0, 1,...0, 0.75, 0],